Trade directory · Baton Rouge metro · Louisiana

 What license do I need for HVAC work in Louisiana?

-You need a Mechanical Contractor License from the Louisiana State Licensing Board for Contractors (SLBC).
-This requires passing both trade and business law exams plus 4 years experience.
+Louisiana requires a Mechanical Contractor License through the State Licensing Board for Contractors.
+You must pass both trade and business law exams, with classification levels from Journeyman to Master based on experience.

 Q/02

-How much do HVAC permits cost in Baton Rouge?
+How much does AC replacement cost in Baton Rouge?

 Q/03